ashish22arya/userEventAggregation/README.md

 Part 2: Extend your utility to support real-time aggregation.
 Each time a new event is added to the input JSON file, the utility should update the corresponding daily summary report without reprocessing all the previous events.

-Here, Assuming that the command line with --update flag will be executed every time a new event is added to the input.json file.
+Cases handled:
+Case 1: When ever the command line triggered after adding any 'x' number of new events, it will handle correctly considering all new added elements.

+Case 2: When the input.json file gets reset or have events less that number of event it aggregated in previous run, it will discard the previous output aggregation and re-compute from the very first event.

 To execute this, Append --update flag to the step 3 abvove:
 $ ./aggregate_events -i input.json -o output.json --update